 Follow the link below to find out more about key dates when you must send in your tax return and make payments.
 If you miss them you may have to pay interest and penalties.

 You will need to declare the amount of Child Benefit you, or your partner, are entitled to receive for that tax year providing your individual adjusted net income is more than £50,000.

 You can find out the amount of Child Benefit to declare in any of the following ways:

 - asking your partner (if they received it)

 If you use the HMRC online calculator, you must enter the correct details to get an accurate figure for use on your Self Assessment tax return.

 KWA Tax Returns Online – our service

-Contact us or register and start using our online service now for free.
+Contact us or register and start using our online service now.